pettan0818/C5_2015_First/README.md

 ## Usage
 ipython bootstrapper.py [Analytics File]

-Then this script will check dictionary and words.
+* this script will check dictionary and words.
-And opinion evaluation will appear.
+* And opinion evaluation will appear.
-Finally Put sum of evaluation.
+* Finally Put sum of evaluation.